SyncfusionExamples/PDF-real-time-Examples/Invoice/Invoice/Invoice article.md

     }
 ```

-3.2 Create class for to get and set address
+3.2 Create Address class for to get and set address

 ```c#
     public class Address